Generators are useful when we want to produce a large sequence of values, but we don't want to store all of them in memory at once.

 def all_even(): n = 0 while True: yield n n += 2

 4. Pipelining Generators

-Generators can be used to pipeline a series of operations.
+Multiple generators can be used to pipeline a series of operations.
 This is best illustrated using an example.

 This pipelining is efficient and easy to read (and yes, a lot cooler!).